Molly Harper. Ceramic Artist.

 My Studio.

-In Fall 2020, I renovated and moved my studio up to Springfield, NH where I currently live.
-Unfortunately, at this time my studio is not open to the public and does not contain a retail space.
+My studio is not open to the public and does not contain a retail space.
 But I have many images and video tours on my social media pages!